smajda/posthaste/readme.txt

 === Posthaste ===
 Contributors: smajda
 Tags: prologue, post
-Requires at least: 2.6
+Requires at least: 2.7
 Tested up to: 2.7
-Stable tag: 1.0.1
+Stable tag: 1.1

-Adds the post box from the Prologue theme (modified to include a Title field and Category dropbox) to any theme.
+Adds the post box from the Prologue theme (modified to include a Title field, Category dropdown and a  Save as Draft option) to any theme.

 == Description ==